-Any vertical measurement which is referenced to the same vertical datum as the S-104 data, either by the dataset metadata VDAT or Vertical Datum meta feature must be adjusted using the intersecting S-104 grid cell water level value.
+Any vertical measurement which is referenced to the same vertical datum as the S-104 data must be adjusted using the intersecting S-104 grid cell water level value.
 This must be applied on any features within the coverage of S-104.
-Where a feature is not completely within the S-104 coverage the adjusted value is the minimum value resulting from the original feature value in S-101 attribute and the WLA adjusted value.
+Where a feature is not completely within the S-104 coverage the adjusted value is the minimum value resulting from the original feature value in the S-101 attribute and the WLA adjusted value.

-Adjustment is defined for the following S-101 features:
+Adjustment is defined for all features which bind verticalDatum in the S-101 feature catalogue unless specifically excluded in this section.

-Building.

-Span Fixed

-Span Opening

-Conveyer

-Cable Overhead

-Pipeline, Overhead

-Tunnel

-Wind Turbine

-Gate

-Crane

-Light All Round; Light Sectored; Light Fog detector; Light Air Obstruction.

 The simple attributes adjusted are height and verticalClearanceValue.
-When adjusting height or clearance values the largest value from the selected S-104 records shall be used in order to produce the safest values.
+When adjusting height or clearance values the largest value from the selected S-104 records must be used in order to produce the safest values.

 The user must be given a permanent indication that the Water Level (S-104) values have adjusted attributes in the data display.
-Where values are not adjusted due to an incompatibility of vertical datums in the data, the user shall be given a similar permanent notification.
+Where values are not adjusted due to an incompatibility of vertical datums in the data, the user must be given a similar permanent notification.

-When either height or verticalClearanceValue in S-101 have been substituted or adjusted the ECDIS Pick Report shall indicate the substituted value, source and time/date.
+When either height or verticalClearanceValue in S-101 have been substituted or adjusted the ECDIS Pick Report must indicate the substituted value, source and time/date.
 The format of the height or vertical clearance values (that is, number of decimals, etc) is unchanged.

 For example: